ezavarygin/wspectrum/README.md

 Options:
 ```
 --anchor - followed with a path to the anchor spectrum.
 It is not rebinned and its wavelength array is used as reference.
 --output - followed with a name of the weighted spectrum.
 --shift  - followed with a path to the file with velocity off-sets.
+--group  - print to the screen spectra grouped by (decknames, binning); exit after printing.
 --plot   - overplot all the spectra including the co-added one.
 ```